Close Menu

 What is the best time to visit Galicia?

 The best time to visit Galicia depends on your preferences.
 Summer is the peak tourist season, with warm weather and long days perfect for outdoor activities like hiking, surfing, and exploring the coast.
 Spring and autumn are also great times to visit, with mild weather and fewer crowds.
 Winter can be chilly, but it’s a great time to visit if you prefer fewer tourists and lower prices.
 If you’re planning to visit during the Camino de Santiago pilgrimage season, the best time is from April to October.
-(See Also: Best Place To Visit In New Mexico In Summer)
+(See Also: Best Place To Visit In Poland)

 What are the must-try foods and drinks in Galicia?